launchableinc/cli/README.md

 pipenv install --dev
 ```

-Note that you will need to use 2021.5.29 as the Python version is fixed at 3.5,
-and the Pipenv beyond that version won't support Python 3.5 or below.

-If you mess up your local pipenv, `pipenv --rm` will revert the operation above.

 In order to automatically format files with autopep8, this repository contains a
 configuration for [pre-commit](https://pre-commit.com).
 Install the hook with
 `pipenv run pre-commit install`.